 This is an informal word that refers to a knight.
 This word is typically used by young players.

 This refers to a bad move.
-It is a mistake which overlooked a clear tactical response.
+It is a mistake that overlooked a clear tactical response.
 It is also referred to as a blunder.

 This is a shortened version of checkmate.
-It means a king has no chances to avoid capture.
+It means a king has no chance to avoid capture.

 24. Middle Game